google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 </figure>

-Icon fonts are popular, and can be easy to use, but have some drawbacks compared to SVG icons.
+Icon fonts are popular, and can be easy to use, but have some drawbacks compared to SVG icons:

 * They're vector graphics that can be infinitely scaled, but may be anti-aliased resulting in icons that aren’t as sharp as expected.
 * Limited styling with CSS.
 * Pixel perfect positioning can be difficult, depending on line-height, letter spacing, etc.
-* Are not semantic, and can be difficult to use with screen readers or other assistive technology.
+* They aren't semantic, and can be difficult to use with screen readers or other assistive technology.
-* Unless properly scoped, can result in a large file size for only using a small subset of the icons available.
+* Unless properly scoped, they can result in a large file size for only using a small subset of the icons available.

 <div style="clear:both;"></div>